Wargamer-Senpai/teampy/README.md

 - (soon with systemd service for Linux)

 ## Disclaimer
 using this bot can result in breaking your account or getting it deleted (it shouldnt but can happen).
-Dont use the bot to Spam, Troll or something else
+Dont use the bot to Spam, Troll or something else.